Kaisi Teri Khudgarzi: Production

 The show was earlier titled Ishq-e-Junoon.
 The first and second teasers were released on 16 April 2022.

 Reception

 Critical reception

-Before the series premiere, dawn. com expressed disappointment over the teasers by writing, "Despite the mess that was Ishq Hai, producers are rehashing the tiresome trope of obsessive, violent love again."
+Before the series premiere, Dawn expressed disappointment over the teasers by writing, "Despite negativity that was around Ishq Hai, producers are rehashing the tiresome trope of obsessive, violent love again."

-On its premiere, the series received criticism and negative reviews due to the romanticized portrayal of obsession and toxic masculinity.
+On its premiere, the series received mixed criticism and reviews due to the romanticized portrayal of obsession and toxic masculinity.
 While reviewing the first episode negatively, a reviewer from The News International described the show as, "another run-of-the-mill play with more style than substance."
+Maheen A Rashdi of The Express Tribune criticised the series for glamorizing abuse, stalking, and violence against women by portraying an abusive man as a romantic lead and ultimately rewarding his behavior with a love story, and further termed it "socially irresponsible" for its normalising the toxic relationships, harmful messages, and failure to show meaningful consequences for the abuser.